I just got an email from a guy that made a great point about this unfunded liability stuff.

 Now, some of you might be saying, no, no, no, Rush, Goolsby's quitting in shame.

-These guys are going to admit that their failures.
+Do you think these guys are going to admit that they're failures?

 By the way, again, this is one of these things I'm right and I don't like being right.

-Once provisions of the affordable care of Obamacare, once provisions start to kick in during 2014, at least three out of every 10 employers or 30% will stop offering health coverage.
+Once provisions of the affordable care to Obamacare, once provisions start to kick in during 2014, at least three out of every 10 employers or 30% will stop offering health coverage.

-50 to 60 percent in this group, expected to make a change and also found that for some it makes more sense to switch.
+50 to 60% in this group expected to make a change and also found that for some, it makes more sense to switch.

-Study says, yeah, they're gonna need a waiver, but they're not gonna get them.
+Study says, yeah, they're going to need a waiver, but they're not going to get them.

 The waivers end in 2012.